 Do Expensive Coffee Grinders Make A Difference In The Quality Of The Coffee Brewed

 Absolutely, in fact, you can’t brew certain types of coffee unless you change the grind to coarse, fine, or moderate.

-If you want to have different types of drinks, you must be able to control your ground beans’ settings.
+If you want to have different types of drinks, you must control your grind size’ settings.

 You can’t make a mocha blend with moderate grinds, an espresso with coarse grinds, or a french press with fine grinds.